mvukov/rules_ros/README.md

 on my own -- I wanted it to look and feel more like exisiting protobuf rules for Bazel.
 In addition, I wanted to see how difficult would it be to get rid of `catkin` :) `catkin`+`CMake` do a great job FWIW.
-However, Bazel workflow is simpler, at least from the perspective of roboticists who want to develop robotics software (included me) and are not much interested in build procedures.
+However, Bazel workflow is simpler, at least from the perspective of roboticists who "just" want to develop robotics software (including me).

 I think it would be cool if we would have a single e.g. `ros_launch` Bazel rule that can (build and) run a whole deployment of ROS nodes.
-That way it would be fairly easy, I believe, to pack the deployment in an archive or a Docker image (using convenient rules from [rules_docker](https://github.com/bazelbuild/rules_docker)).
+That way it would be fairly easy, I believe, to pack the deployment in an archive or a Docker image (using convenient Bazel rules from [rules_docker](https://github.com/bazelbuild/rules_docker)).
 Deployment of binaries to robots would be simplified this way, I believe.

 ## Additional